RiccardoBiondi/segmentation/docs/CTLungSeg/segmentation.md

 **Parameter**

-  *mask* : array-like, lung mask to reconstruct
+  *mask* : array-like, lung mask to reconstruct, must be a binary image.

 **Return**